 The Alaska Legislature established the Technical Vocational Education Program (TVEP) in 2000, designating a portion of the Unemployment Insurance receipts for career and technical education.
 Funds are distributed to the University of Alaska and other Regional Training Centers.
-Without reauthorization this session, this funding will sunset at the end of fiscal year 2020.

 The University of Alaska has been a major recipient of TVEP funding since the program’s inception.
 Preparing a qualified workforce is a core part of UA’s mission.
 The university needs reauthorization of this important state law.
 TVEP provides for high-demand career and technical education training that is industry-specific.

 - Trained hundreds of Alaskans for jobs in oil, gas, and mining sectors